singularity-code/scim-endpoint/README.md

 ```
 ##

-The current benchmark can give you already an idea about the througput.
+The current benchmark can give you already an idea about the throughput.

-Executed on a AMD® Ryzen 3 2200g with the application consuming approximately 250MB for 4 threads and 5000 requests per thread.
+Executed on a single AMD® Ryzen 3 2200g with the application consuming approximately 250MB for 4 threads and 5000 requests per thread.

 | request | MEMORY     | MONGO      |
 |---------|------------|------------|